The IIMA MBA: What You Need To Know

-All three IIM campuses offer post-graduate diploma program in management and agri-business management, a fellowship program and a number of executive training programs.
+All three IIM campuses offer post-graduate diploma programs in management and agri-business management, a fellowship program, and a number of executive training programs.

 Initially mentored by Harvard Business School, IIMA has carved its own niche over the last 50 years, earning the No. 1 spot for opening up new career opportunities for students in the latest rankings by The Economist.
 As per Financial Times’ 2015 Global MBA Ranking, IIMA’s Post Graduate Programme for Executives is ranked 26th in the world, while the flagship Post Graduate Programme is ranked 15th in the Financial Times’ 2015 Masters in Management Rankings.
 It is unique among Indian B-schools for its Harvard-inspired reliance on case-based learning, Kumar says, and it is highly quantitative, the result of so many engineering students matriculating there from around the country.